Norfolk Smokefree Generation Fund

 All applicants must meet NCF’s general eligibility criteria.

-Additionally, we ask that you keep note of the number of people who have been referred into stop smoking services and how many have completed training.
+We also ask that you keep note of the number of people who have been referred into stop smoking services and how many have completed training.
 Other metrics may be required as agreed when successful.

 Who can apply